opencog/opencog/opencog/openpsi/README.md

 framework.

 ### OpenPsi components
+1. Psi-rule:
+  * A rule is an ImplicationLink
 1. Demand:
+  * A demand is one of the intermediate constructs that are used to model emotion/behaviors.
-  * The representation is specified in the function `psi-demand-pattern` and `psi-demand` that is defined [here](demand.scm).
+  * The representation is specified in the function `psi-demand` that is defined [here](demand.scm).
+Use this function to create a demand.
-  * Each Demand is a URE rule-base as well.
-The action-rules that affect its value (demand-value) are a member of the rule-base.
-  * It must have one default action, during definition, that characterizes its behavior(aka change in demand-value) independent of the other actions that could act on it.
-This default action becomes part of the single default action-rule for the demand.
-See [this](example
+  * The demand-value is the stregth of the stv of the ConceptNode.
+This is used for measurement purposes.

 2. Action:
   * An action is an `ExecutionOutputLink` that forms the implicand of a